rackerlabs/technical-blog/_posts/2014-01-07-neutron-networking-l3-agent.md

 Upstream NAT for the router IP is important, since all traffic from an instance without a floating IP will be SNAT'd by the Neutron router.
 A dynamic NAT has been configured on the Cisco ASA in this example.

-####Networking / Attaching Tenant Networks
+### Networking: Attaching tenant networks

 Now that connectivity has been established for the router it's time to attach tenant networks to complete our network.
 Without a Neutron router, traffic within a GRE-based tenant network is limited to itself.
 A Neutron router will allow directly-connected tenant networks to communicate amongst each other and external networks (including the Internet), as well as provide the ability to connect to instances directly from an outside network using floating IPs.

 Below are two tenant networks I've created.
 Note that it is no longer necessary to implement the default route workaround as documented in prior releases and walkthroughs, as the Neutron router will serve as the gateway and provide connectivty to the metadata service.

 ```
 [root@controller01 ~]# neutron net-create --provider:network_type=gre --provider:segmentation_id=10 --shared APPS_NET